 Once you know how long your entire wedding will be, the next step is to decide what time your Ceremony will begin.
 This will be the time you list on your invitations, so it’s important to decide this at least a few months in advance!
 From this time, you can work backwards to decide when you and your vendors will arrive, and what time your Reception will end.

 Choosing a Ceremony time may sound simple, but there’s actually a lot to consider!
 Many couples will choose 6:00pm, knowing that dinner will be shortly afterward.
 However, important factors – like the location and time of year – play a HUGE role in not only your photos, but many other parts of the day as well.

 Let’s get right to it!

-The first thing you should consider is what time the sun will go down on your wedding day.
+The very first thing you should consider is what time the sun will go down on your wedding day.
 This time can change drastically throughout the year, and it’s important to know when Daylight Savings Time takes affect.